openannotation/annotator/doc/api/storage.rst

     **Default**: ``{}``

-..  attribute:: annotator.storage.HTTPStorageImpl.options.onError
+..  attribute:: annotator.storage.HTTPStorage.options.onError

     Callback, called if a remote request throws an error.

-..  attribute:: annotator.storage.HTTPStorageImpl.options.prefix
+..  attribute:: annotator.storage.HTTPStorage.options.prefix

     This is the API endpoint.
 If the server supports Cross Origin Resource Sharing (CORS) a full URL can be used here.